You are here

 Final Details

-Lesson 4 in Paint Like The Masters
+Lesson 4 of 4 Paint Like The Masters

 Now you will focus on finishing your painting.
 This will mean something different for every piece of artwork, but take a step back and really see your work so far.
 Is there anything that needs more definition?
 Maybe another spot is too distracting.
 What post-processing will help the painting reach your ultimate vision?
 The smallest changes happen here, but they often make the biggest difference in the end.
 Let's get started!

-Free-For-All
+• Free-For-All

 At this stage, you'll want to continuously add details to enhance the richness of your painting.
 Keep in mind the overall composition, and where the viewer's eye will be drawn.
 It's good to consider the texture of your brush strokes as well.

-Go Forth and Paint
+• Go Forth and Paint

 Now that you've learned how to fully break down paintings of the Old Masters, try putting your knowledge into action.
 For extra credit, head back to the beginning of the course, create a new brief, and start on another image using all your newly honed skills.
 Go forth and paint!